Bhawvana-9981/petsmart/README.md

 I created web application called "Bhawvana Pet Services" using React and Tailwind CSS.
 The app will allow users to:

---Select a pet (e.g., Dog, Cat, Bird).
+-Select a pet (e.g., Dog, Cat, Bird).
-Fill out a form about the pet's service.
+-Fill out a form about the pet's service.
 -View a summary of the service with final charges.
 -Restart the process if desired.
 Key Components and Pages